-Students entering the program are required to have completed key prerequisite undergraduate courses in Research Methods and Statistics, and must show evidence (e.g. undergraduate coursework, work experience) of a basic understanding of the American criminal justice system.
+Students entering the program are required to have completed key prerequisite undergraduate courses in Research Methods and Statistics, and must show evidence (e.g., undergraduate coursework, work experience) of a basic understanding of the American criminal justice system.
 Students deficient in these areas may be admitted to the program conditionally and may be required to take appropriate undergraduate leveling courses.
 Evaluation of previous transcripts for prerequisite course work will be part of the admissions process.
 All students will complete 36 hours of graduate work as part of the degree requirements.
 These will include the following:

-- CJAD 6301 Crime and Criminal Justice (3) sch - CJAD 6302 Statistical Applications in Criminal Justice (3) sch - CJAD 6303 Advanced Research Methods in Criminal Justice (3) sch - CJAD 6304 Public Administration in Criminal Justice (3) sch - CJAD 6310 Public Policy (3) sch - CJAD 6312 Crisis & Trauma Intervention (3) sch
+- CJAD 6301 Crime and Criminal Justice 3 sch - CJAD 6302 Advanced Quantitative Research Methods 3 sch - CJAD 6303 Advanced Qualitative Research Methods 3 sch - CJAD 6304 Public Administration in Criminal Justice 3 sch - CJAD 6310 Public Policy 3 sch

-Electives (18 sch)
+Electives (12 sch)